By Sem. Maximilian B. Estayo

 But the youth need someone to understand these and appreciate the value of these experiences.
 They need a pastor who will journey with them and explain to them with loving patience the mystery of their experiences as Jesus did to his two disciples on the way to Emmaus.

 It is in fact a challenge posed by the 21st International Eucharistic Congress.
 In its basic text, particularly in its discussion on "Mission in Dialogue with the Youth," published ahead of the gathering held in Cebu in January 2016, the Congress exhorted: "Youth pastoral care mean accompanying them in their journey, which is not easy, on account of the rapid and drastic changes that are happening around them but also of the dramatic changes they are going through physically, emotionally, psychologically and spiritually at this stage of human development."
-"This kind of pastoral care," it went on to say, "is directed toward preparing the ground before the sowing, softening it, making it receptive."

 The Church, with the help of its pastors, should draw them to the Eucharist.
 The same text said, "The Church's mission today includes directing young people toward the Eucharist for sustenance in the face of their many uncertainties and questions.
 From their Eucharistic encounter with Christ in word and sacrament are offered enlightenment and guidance in their quest for meaning and purpose in life."